WomenWhoCodeBoston/algorithms/challenges/Recursion/ClimbinStairs/Readme.md

-# climbining stairs - distinct way
+# climbing stairs - distinct way

 ## Exercise
 * You are climbing a stair case.
 It takes n steps to reach to the top.